-Frequently Asked Questions about the Salt River Wild Horses
+Frequently Asked Questions about the Salt River Wild Horses:

-- Are the Salt River horses wild and native horses or stray livestock/feral horses?
+2. Are the Salt River horses wild and native horses or stray livestock/feral horses?

 Evidence indicates that wild horses have been living on the lower Salt River since well before the Tonto National Forest was created in 1902.
 It is believed that the herd is descended from the Spanish horses brought to Arizona by Spanish missionary Father Eusebio Kino in the 1600’s.

 In a May 17, 1979, Phoenix Gazette article, Perl Charles, a former Forest Service official and noted conservationist (for whom many hiking trails are named) confirmed that the horses were wild and had been present on the Salt River “for 35 years that he knows of, and maybe since the turn of the century.”
-At the time, Mr. Charles was advocating for protection of the population of 40 to 50 wild horses, stating, “It’s a delightful thing to watch them running free.”
+At the time, Mr. Charles was advocating for protection of the population of around 50 wild horses, stating, “It’s a delightful thing to watch them running free.”

 During his career with the Forest Service, Perl Charles estimates he rounded up and removed more than 3,500 head of wild horses within the national forests.
 Therefore, Perl Charles should be a credible authority on identifying wild horses, versus alleged “branded” Indian horses present at the time.

 Simply put, the claim that these horses were stray livestock was not supported by historical evidence.
 When the “notice to impound” was published on July 31st 2015, no parties — including neighboring tribes or the State of Arizona — claimed these horses.
 Therefore, it may be assumed that they are actually wild horses and not stray livestock.

 UPDATE: in 2016, The Salt River Horse Act, was passed and signed by Governor Doug Ducey, this bill establishes and clarifies that the Salt River horses are “not stray livestock”.

 2. Do the Salt River horses help or harm the environment?